goedh452/homebridge-heating-domoticz/README.md

 This plugin only works with Domoticz and a selector switch.

 This plugin does not use the security panel in Domoticz, but a selector swtich with 3 states (0, 10 and 20), where 0 is Off, 10 is Armed night and 20 is Armed away.
 Homekit uses 4 states (also Armed home), but I'm not using this.
 When chosing At home in the Home-app, this is translated to Armed night.
-With scripting in Domoticz I check if the alarm in armed when certain sensors are triggered and when it is armed a sirene go off.
+With scripting in Domoticz I check if the alarm is armed when certain sensors are triggered and when it is armed a sirene goes off.

 ## Installation